patchedByBatman/am-press.github.io/content/posts/publishing/control-systems.md

 ## Ace your control exams

-Ideal for students who want to understand the topic thoroughly, avoid common pitfalls, and ace their control exams
+Ideal for students who want to understand the topic thoroughly and in depth, avoid common pitfalls, and ace their control exams!

 ## Bibliographic references with comments